 One thing to keep in mind is that it’s extremely important to take good pictures while you are on the field.
 Photoshop is a great tool and combined with Raya Pro it’s incredible to see what you can do.
 But you start your workflow with good pictures.

 So if you think that Raya Pro 5 is a kind of magic wand that will instantly turn your bad pictures into something great, I’m sorry but that’s not the case.
-If, on the other hand, you know what you are doing and you go home with good images, then Raya Pro 5 will help you to turn your good images into really stunning shots like this one (taken by Jimmy McIntyre).
+If, on the other hand, you know what you are doing and you go home with good images, then Raya Pro 5 will help you to turn your good images into really stunning shots like this one:

 What’s new in Raya Pro 5?